Lincoln Center Freedom Walk

 The following year, freedmen in Texas organized what eventually has become the “Juneteenth” celebration, now officially observed on June 19th in 46 of the nation’s 50 states.

-Hawai’i, Montana and North and South Dakota are the lone holdouts.
+Hawai’i, Montana, and North and South Dakota remain the lone holdouts in officially declaring the date a holiday.

 Although most of those who participate in Lincoln Center’s Juneteenth Freedom Walk come from the local area’s African-American community, the event is open to all.